Things Happen for a Reason: Critical reception

 Leslie Wilson from Gulf News said that Che'Nelle followed a successful "formula" used by artists such as Beyonce and Christina Aguilera, in which their albums have "attitude".
 She opined that "there are several songs which have hit written all over them but not many really hit home."
 She singled out the songs "Club Jumpin'", "Teach Me How to Dance" and "Hurry Up" as potential "summer hits", but felt their "near-identical beat" became repetitive.
 She observed some "first-rate beats and catchy hooks" but concluded that "Things Happen for a Reason" is a "faceless and at times lacks personality."
 A reviewer for the Independent Online gave the album a one star rating.
 They branded it as "excruciating listening" and difficult to define its genre.
 They accused her of impersonating Shabba Ranks and were shocked that Capitol records even released it.
 They praised Che'Nelle's vocals on the songs "Right Back" and "Mantaker" but believed she failed to resuscitate ragga music.

-Tomoe Sato from Tower Records described it as a collection of colorful tracks "refeshing" dance hall, reggae and reggaeton "flavors".
+Tomoe Sato from Tower Records described it as a collection of colorful tracks "refreshing" dance hall, reggae and reggaeton "flavors".
 They also praised Che'Nelle's vocal skill on the album.
 Melody L. Goh from the Malay news outlet The Star said that the album is a formation of "14 dancehall-inspired tracks."
 Angie Romero from Vibe praised Che'Nelle's work.
 She opined that "I Fell In Love With the DJ" is a "soca-licious" track and "2nd Nature" has "soft spoken inflections" that are reminiscent of Aaliyah's work.
 A writer from the Bajan Reporter branded the album as a "satisfying combination of compulsive rhythmic music and soul-deep, intimate ballads."
 They added it gave her "major new singer-songwriter" status.